blentz100/AEM-Sites-WKND-Tutorial/README.md

 1 - Project Setup ✅

-2 - Component Basics - up to the Sling Models video.
+2 - Component Basics - ✅

+Went over HTL, Sling models and how to integrate client side libraries like Sass, Less and Typescript (using npm watch)

 3 - Pages and Templates

+Planning for most new sites starts with some mockups using a design tool like Adobe XD, which will be used in this example.
+Up to 2nd video.

 4 - Client-Side Libraries